Quantum phase estimation using squeezed quasi-Bell states: Quantum phase estimation with squeezed quasi-Bell states

-In order to perform a more precise analysis of how the QFI depends on the disturbance, we plot in Fig.~\ref{fig:QFI-functionOf-nOut-Entanglement} the QFI as a function of the average photon number in mode $A$ for $l=1$ (similarly to what is done in \cite{joo11,joo12}).
+In order to perform a more precise analysis of how the QFI depends on the disturbance, we plot in Fig.~\ref{fig:QFI-functionOf-nOut-Entanglement} the QFI as a function of the average photon number in mode $A$ for $l=1$.
 Of course for $l=0$ we re-obtain the previous results for single-mode Gaussian states \cite{douglas14}.

 We note that the presence of the disturbance $\eta$ affects the phase estimation also when the probe state is entangled, if the total available energy (input state + transformation) is taken into account.
 However, we observe that the QFI may attain larger values than in the non-entangled case \cite{douglas14}, showing once more the advantages of using entangled states for quantum phase estimation even in the presence of a unitary disturbance.